ggandor/leap.nvim/README.md

 Example: `gs{leap}yap`, `vgs{leap}apy`, or `ygs{leap}ap` yank the paragraph at
 the position specified by `{leap}`.

+Note: The `remote` module is not really an extension, but more of an "inverse plugin" bundled with Leap; the jump logic is not hardcoded - `action` can use any function via the `jumper` parameter, be it a custom `leap()` call or something entirely different.

 **Icing on the cake, no. 1 - automatic paste after yanking**